Tal144155/ShareSphere---Server/README.md

 - Install dependencies (for running the app) using **npm install**.

-- Create config file containing: the port you would like to run on, the domain of the website and the MongoDB connection string.
+- Create config file containing: the port you would like to run on and the MongoDB connection string.

 - Open MongoDB on your computer.

-//maybe need to write only check you dont have these tables
-- Before you run the server, please run the following command in terminal: **node initDB.js**. **Please check you don't have other databases named: users, posts, comment**.
-This command will **initialize the database** with: 7 default users, 25 posts from the diffrent users and comments.
-When the process is done, you will see in the termianl "Data inserted successfully.".
+- **Please notice:** The first time you will run the server, a JavaScript script will run and initialize the DataBase. it will be initialized with: 7 default users, 25 posts from the diffrent users and comments.
+When the process is done, you will see in the termianl "Data inserted successfully.". **Please check you don't have other *collections* named: users, posts, comment**.

 - Run the server using **npm start**.